 If you haven’t already, try Meinl congas today and feel the difference with your fingers.

-LP is the common way to address this brand that has been on the most prestigious stages around the world, helping elite-level players engage the groove of the music and making people dance.
-This quality LP oozes is not an overnight phenomenon but the outcome of the relentless commitment to excellence Martin Cohen has encouraged from day one.
+LP is the common way to address this brand that has been on the most prestigious stages around the world, helping elite-level players engage in the groove of the music and making people dance.
+This quality LP exudes is not an overnight phenomenon, but the outcome of the relentless commitment to excellence Martin Cohen has encouraged from day one.

 Such is the case that, by 2001, he was awarded the International Latin Music Hall of Fame Special Recognition Award because of his invaluable contributions to Latin music.